Coronavirus stops real sport, opens door to virtual world | DW | 22.03.2020

 Fourth-division English team Leyton Orient simulated a real-life fixture postponed by the coronavirus using Football Manager and shared the results on social media.
 Later on, the club launched a 128-team FIFA tournament with teams from around the world.

-The vacuum left by real-life sport has opened the door for new kinds of creativity, as well as created more awareness of esports in the digital world.
+The vacuum left by real-life sport has opened the door for new kinds of creativity, as well as creating more awareness of esports in the digital world.

 Often derided as a childish distraction, video games have exploded over the past decade into a billion-dollar industry with professional gamers and live events around the world which draw thousands of viewers.
 By next year, Forbes expects the popular soccer video game FIFA to bring in more than $3 billion annually for gaming company Electronic Arts.